 For Jane, she literally saw her father.
 He came to her and spoke to her.
 He told her that he truly loved her, he showed her images of times when she was growing up that he felt especially close to her.
 She said she truly felt his love.
 He told her he was proud of her.

 For Ted, it was even more profound.
 He felt his father’s presence, although he didn’t actually “see” him.
 He said he felt like his father had somehow connected with him on a cellular level and he felt “almost overwhelmed” by all the love he felt from his father.
 He said he cried and cried, but they were really tears of joy and of deeply letting go.

 Luckily, this happened while he was still alive.
 I was able to finally have the close relationship I wanted to have with him my entire life.
 My dad passed away in 2004 and I was with him during the final 2 weeks of his life.
-One morning in the hospital (a few days before he passed), I was sitting next to him while he was sleeping.
-He woke up and saw me and said “I couldn’t love you any more than I do”.
+One morning in the hospital, a few days before he passed, I was sitting next to him while he was sleeping.
+He woke up and said to me, “I couldn’t love you anymore than I do.”
 I’m weeping as I write those words, but they are tears of deeply feeling the love I have for him.

 Forgiving my father and coming into love and compassion for him was part of a huge transformation in my life.

 Jane and Ted felt like this experience saved their marriage.